Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-python-module.md

 Stav zařízení IoT Edge můžete zobrazit v části **Zařízení Azure IoT Hub** v průzkumníku Visual Studio Code.
 Rozbalením podrobností o zařízení zobrazíte seznam nasazených a spuštěných modulů.

-1. V Průzkumníku Visual Studio Code klikněte pravým tlačítkem myši na název vašeho zařízení IoT Edge a vyberte možnost **Spustit sledování integrovaného koncového bodu události**.
+1. In the Visual Studio Code explorer, right-click the name of your IoT Edge device and select **Start Monitoring Built-in Event Endpoint**.

-2. Zobrazení zpráv přicházejících do IoT Hub.
-Doručení zpráv může chvíli trvat, protože IoT Edge zařízení musí přijmout nové nasazení a spustit všechny moduly.
-Změny, které jsme provedli v kódu PythonModule, čekají, dokud teplota počítače nedosáhne 25 stupňů před odesláním zpráv.
-Přidá také **výstrahu** typu zpráva pro všechny zprávy, které dosáhnou prahové hodnoty teploty.
+2. View the messages arriving at your IoT Hub.
+It may take a while for the messages to arrive, because the IoT Edge device has to receive its new deployment and start all the modules.
+Then, the changes we made to the PythonModule code wait until the machine temperature reaches 25 degrees before sending messages.
+It also adds the message type **Alert** to any messages that reach that temperature threshold.

-## <a name="edit-the-module-twin"></a>Upravit nevlákenný modul
+## <a name="edit-the-module-twin"></a>Edit the module twin

-V manifestu nasazení jsme použili vláken Module PythonModule, které nastaví prahovou hodnotu teploty na 25 stupních.
-Chcete-li změnit funkčnost, aniž byste museli aktualizovat kód modulu, můžete použít vlákna modulu.
+We used the PythonModule module twin in the deployment manifest to set the temperature threshold at 25 degrees.
+You can use the module twin to change the functionality without having to update the module code.

-1. V Visual Studio Code rozbalte podrobnosti pod zařízením IoT Edge a podívejte se na běžící moduly.
+1. In Visual Studio Code, expand the details under your IoT Edge device to see the running modules.

-2. Klikněte pravým tlačítkem na **PythonModule** a vyberte **Upravit modul s dvojitou**čárkou.
+2. Right-click **PythonModule** and select **Edit module twin**.

-3. V požadovaných vlastnostech vyhledejte **TemperatureThreshold** .
-Změňte jeho hodnotu na novou teplotu 5 stupňů na 10 stupňů vyšší než při nejnovější hlášené teplotě.
+3. Find **TemperatureThreshold** in the desired properties.
+Change its value to a new temperature 5 degrees to 10 degrees higher than the latest reported temperature.

-4. Uložte modul s dvojitým pracovním souborem.
+4. Save the module twin file.

-5. Klikněte pravým tlačítkem na libovolné místo v podoknì s dvojitou úpravou modulu a vyberte **aktualizovat modul vlákna**.
+5. Right-click anywhere in the module twin editing pane and select **Update module twin**.

-6. Umožňuje monitorovat příchozí zprávy ze zařízení do cloudu.
-Měli byste vidět, že se zprávy zastavily, dokud se nedosáhne nové prahové hodnoty teploty.
+6. Monitor the incoming device-to-cloud messages.
+You should see the messages stop until the new temperature threshold is reached.

 ## <a name="clean-up-resources"></a>Vyčištění prostředků

 Pokud máte v plánu pokračovat k dalšímu doporučenému článku, můžete si vytvořené prostředky a konfigurace uschovat a znovu je použít.
 Také můžete dál používat stejné zařízení IoT Edge jako testovací zařízení.

-V opačném případě můžete odstranit místní konfigurace a prostředky Azure, které jste použili v tomto článku, abyste se vyhnuli poplatkům.
+Otherwise, you can delete the local configurations and the Azure resources that you used in this article to avoid charges.

 [!INCLUDE [iot-edge-clean-up-cloud-resources](../../includes/iot-edge-clean-up-cloud-resources.md)]

 ## <a name="next-steps"></a>Další kroky

 V tomto kurzu jste vytvořili modul IoT Edge obsahující kód pro filtrování nezpracovaných dat generovaných zařízením IoT Edge.
-Až budete připraveni vytvořit vlastní moduly, můžete získat další informace o [vývoji vlastních modulů IoT Edge](module-development.md) nebo o [vývoji modulů pomocí Visual Studio Code](how-to-vs-code-develop-module.md).
-V dalších kurzech můžete pokračovat a zjistit, jak vám Azure IoT Edge může pomáhat s nasazením cloudových služeb Azure pro zpracování a analýzu dat na hraničních zařízeních.
+When you're ready to build your own modules, you can learn more about [developing your own IoT Edge modules](module-development.md) or how to [develop modules with Visual Studio Code](how-to-vs-code-develop-module.md).
+You can continue on to the next tutorials to learn how Azure IoT Edge can help you deploy Azure cloud services to process and analyze data at the edge.

 > [!div class="nextstepaction"]
 > [Functions](tutorial-deploy-function.md)